janppires/grunt-presentation/README.md

 If you don't have yet **npm** configured in your project folder, please run `npm init` and follow the instructions.

 ### Install Grunt: Grunt CLI, Grunt Task Runner and Grunt Plugins
-After install **npm** in your system, install _Grunt Command Line Interface_ (CLI), with command `npm install -g grunt-cli`.
+After install **npm** in our system, we start by install _Grunt Command Line Interface_ (CLI), with command `npm install -g grunt-cli`.
 This will put the grunt command in your system path, allowing it to be run from any directory.
 Note that installing **grunt-cli** does not install the _Grunt task runner_.
 To install the _Grunt task runner_ we need to run `npm install grunt --save-dev`.
 This command will add the latest version of _Grunt task runner_ to the **package.json** file, under the **devDependencies** element.
 Lastly, after we decide which _Grunt Plugins_ we want to use, just need to run `npm install <grunt-plugin-name> --save-dev` command.
 And by this time we are ready to start configure our **Gruntfile**.